ibyra/angico/README.md

 As you can see, the JSX does not return an rendered version, but a instance of `FunctionElement`.
-This is because Angico does not renders anything immediately, only when it is request.
+This is because Angico does not renders anything immediately, only when it is required to do so.

 You can request an JSX element to render into a string using the `render` function, also available on Angico package.